 - Feel they have control over the events in their life

-- Are resilient and able to feel pride in themselves, even when they make a mistake
+- Show resilience and feel pride in themselves, even when they make a mistake

 - Understand they deserve respect